Seazeeee/100Days/README.md

   focusing on trying to at least open up VSCode everyday and right something.
 I have also started mySQL which is taking up more of my time.
 Im going to keep pushing myself forward because I believe I am improving on all my skills.
 Hopeful to have a better resume by the end of the summer.

+### 7/17/24

+- Took a small few day break due to school work and a unexpected surgery that we had to go through.
+Getting back now but slowed down the progress drastically due to the MySQL segments and the CS50 that I am going through to hopefully refresh my brain on the theory I learned way back in my Freshman and Sophomore years at college.
+Still pushing through!